-When one looks at the impact of research that has been done that deals with both innovation and strategy, the average citation rate in all the journals is very high.
-Thus, scholars in other fields have shown interest in the work that is being done in this area.
+When one looks at the impact of the research that has been done that deals with both concepts, the average citation rate in all the journals is very high.
+Thus, other scholars have great interest in the work that is being done in this area.